iann0036/tf-cfn-provider/docs/providers/cloudstack/README.md

 * `http_get_only` - (Optional) Some cloud providers only allow HTTP GET calls to their CloudStack API.
 If using such a provider, you need to set this to `true` in order for the provider to only make GET calls and no POST calls.
-It can also be sourced from the `CLOUDSTACK_HTTP_GET_ONLY` environment variable.

 * `timeout` - (Optional) A value in seconds.
 This is the time allowed for Cloudstack to complete each asynchronous job triggered.
-If unset, this can be sourced from the `CLOUDSTACK_TIMEOUT` environment variable.
 Otherwise, this will default to 300 seconds.